Resolve pod startup failures and PVC binding issues for disk, NAS, and OSS volumes in ACK clusters.

 Check the YAML configuration of both the PVC and PV.
 See Use static disk volumes.

 csi-provisioner failed to create the disk.
-Inspect the PVC events for the specific error:
+Check PVC events for the error:

 NAS troubleshooting

-The node and the NAS mount target must be in the same virtual private cloud (VPC).
-If they are in different VPCs, use Cloud Enterprise Network (CEN) to connect them.
+The node and NAS mount target must be in the same Virtual Private Cloud (VPC).
+If in different VPCs, connect them with Cloud Enterprise Network (CEN).

-Cross-zone mounting is supported: the node and NAS file system can be in different zones within the same VPC.
+Cross-zone mounting is supported within the same VPC.

 The mount directory for Extreme NAS and CPFS 2.0 must start with